lookit/lookit-docs/docs/source/researchers-manage-org.rst

 To change your lab's URL, click "Edit lab" in the top right of your lab's information page.
 Update the "Custom URL" to suit your lab's preferences.

 --------------------------------------------------------
-Order lab's studies
+Ordering studies on your lab page
 --------------------------------------------------------

-At your lab's custom URL there will be a list of your lab's experiments.
-To update the order of the studies, change the "Lab Page Priority" value under each study's edit page.
+By default, your lab page will show all of your lab's active experiments in a random order.
+You may wish to change the order of the studies on your lab page, for instance to encourage more participation in a particular study, or to reflect the session order when a study consists of multiple parts.

+To update the presentation order of your studies, go into the edit page for a study and change the "Lab Page Priority" value.
+Setting the study's priority value to 1 (the default) will mean it is shown *first* on your page, while setting the priority to 99 will mean it is shown *last*.
+You can use any integers between these values for more fine-grained control over ordering.
+If any of your lab's studies share the same priority value, then presentation order will be random within that set.